 The idea for Veterans Recovery Resources came to John through time and experience.
-John is a combat veteran of Operation Desert Shield/Desert Storm (1990-91), Kosovo (2005-06) and Kuwait in support of Operation Enduring Freedom (2015).
+John is a combat Veteran of Operation Desert Shield/Desert Storm (1990-91), Kosovo (2005-06) and Kuwait in support of Operation Enduring Freedom (2015).

 He has over 31 years reserve military service including 12 years as an intelligence analyst in the U.S. Marine Corps Reserve and over 18 years as a Medical Service Corps Officer in the U.S. Army Reserve.
 He also served an eighteen month tour at the Pentagon in the Office of the Surgeon General at Headquarters, Department of the Army (2009-2010).

-John has a bold vision for how military veterans can recover from the trauma and issues they face.
+John has a bold vision for how military Veterans can recover from the trauma and issues they face.
 That vision is Veterans Recovery Resources.

 After the Veterans Access, Choice and Accountability Act of 2014 expanded the use of non-Veterans Affairs care for veterans located more than 40 miles from a Veterans Affairs facility, and for those for whom care is not available in a timely fashion, John decided to act.
 He launched the organization in 2015 and created a Board of Directors with Jim Ware and Mike Plattenburg.
 He started working with Todd Greer and Dr. Joe Currier.
 The Advisory Board grew.
 The momentum for Veterans Recovery Resources continues to grow because the need is so dire.
 John and his team are committed to making Veterans Recovery Resources a reality.
-Their first stop?
+The first stop?
 Their own local community in Mobile, Alabama.